denniemok/slash-ping/README.md

 ### Runtime Requirements
 - Java 8 or above
 - Spigot 1.8 or above, or equivalent forks
-- PremiumVanish 2.5.14 or above
+- PremiumVanish 2.5.14 or above, or SuperVanish for Vanish Edition
 - Permission plugin, preferably LuckPerms or PermissionsEx <br>

 <hr>